carvelsaputra/laravue/resources/spa/pages/README.md

 Laravue is a boilerplate for Laravel - Vue.js using laravel-mix for compile the script.

-## Resources folder
+## pages folder

-is used for our directories front-end code and script
+In here, we make our pages folder for client side render the view.